 Satellites can track their position using GPS and a SpaceX-developed star tracker system.
 That enables the satellites to steer its antennas more precisely and also automatically avoid orbital debris and other satellites.
 Information about these objects from NORAD’s database is uploaded to the satellites.

-Deployment of Starlink satellites took place at an altitude of 450 km during the test mission in May 2019 but SpaceX later requested permission to deploy the satellites at a lower altitude of 280 km.
-The request was temporarily granted by the FCC and this lower altitude was used for the first time on the Starlink v1-1 mission in November 2019.
+Deployment of Starlink satellites took place at an altitude of 450 km during the test mission in May 2019 but SpaceX later requested permission to deploy the satellites at a lower altitudes.
+The request was temporarily granted by the FCC and this lower altitude was used for the first time on the Starlink v1-1 mission in November 2019 when the satellites were deployed at 280 km (for Starlink v1-2 the deployment happened at 290 km).
 The deployment process itself is very unique.
 Falcon 9 upper stage starts rotating slowly along its Y axis and then the whole stack of 60 satellites separates.
 The system does not contain any springs, only the moment of inertia causes the satellites to slowly spread out over time.
 The satellites might even lightly bump into each other during deployment, but they are designed to handle it.

 Each of the 60 satellites launched during the Starlink-1 mission had a mass of 227 kg, according to SpaceX.
 However, this is the first generation of satellites and the design is constantly changing, so the mass on the following Starlink v1-1 mission increased to 260 kg.